J0nTyy/discord-bot-project/README.md

 - Pause, resume, and skip tracks.
 - Queue management with the ability to clear the current queue.
 - Automatic playback of the next item in the queue.
+- Send lyrics of a track in discord as a message.

 ## Setup